vinci1it2000/schedula/README.rst

      and remember to upgrade |co2mpas| afterwords.

-- Use the original `"7z" extraxtor <http://portableapps.com/apps/utilities/7-zip_portable>`_,
+- Use the original `"7z" extractor <http://portableapps.com/apps/utilities/7-zip_portable>`_,
-  since "plain-zip" produces out-of-memory errors when expanding long directories.
+  since "plain-zip" application produces *out-of-memory* errors when expanding long directories.

   ..
 Note::
      Prefer to **extract it in a folder without any spaces in its path.**
   .. image:: _static/Co2mpasALLINONE-Extract.gif
      :scale: 75%
      :alt: Extract Co2mpas-ALLINONE into Desktop
      :align: center

 - Run ``INSTALL.bat`` script contained in the root of the unzipped folder.
   It will install links for commons |co2mpas| tasks under your *Windows* Start-Menu.

   .. image:: _static/Co2mpasALLINONE-InstallShortcuts.gif
      :scale: 75%
      :alt: Install Co2mpas-ALLINONE shortcupts into Window Start-menu.
      :align: center

 - You can start |co2mpas| from *Windows start-menu* by pressing the `[WinKey]` and start typing `'co2mpas'`, or by selecting the |co2mpas| menu item from *All Programs*.

   .. image:: _static/Co2mpasALLINONE-LaunchGUI.gif
      :scale: 75%
      :alt: Launch |co2mpas| from Window Start-menu.
      :align: center

   Alternatively, advanced users may continue to use the Console.

 ..
 Note::
    If you have downloaded an *all-in-one* from previous version of |co2mpas|
    you may upgrade |co2mpas| contained within.
    Follow the instructions in the "Upgrade" section, below.

 Upgrade |co2mpas|